-The severity of cold urticaria symptoms vary widely.
+The severity of cold urticaria symptoms varies widely.
 Some people have minor reactions to cold, while others have severe reactions.
 It's also impossible to say whether it will get better over time.
-In some cases cold urticaria goes away on its own after several months.
-In other cases it lasts many years before it improves.
+In some cases, cold urticaria goes away on its own after several months.
+In other cases, it lasts many years.

 When to see a doctor

 The cause of cold urticaria isn't clear.
 Certain people appear to have overly sensitive skin cells, either due to an inherited trait or caused by a virus or other illness.
-Exposure to cold triggers the release of histamine and other immune system chemicals into the skin that cause redness, itching and other symptoms.
+Exposure to cold triggers the release of histamine and other immune system chemicals into the skin.
+These chemicals cause redness, itching and other symptoms.

 Cold urticaria can occur in any age group, whether you're female or male.
 You're more likely to have cold urticaria if: